ssedinnn/IT-Home-Lab/Lab 03 - Active Directory User Account Management/README.md

 ![Reset Password](img/Reset_Password.png)

-In the Windows Server 2022 VM, I locate the user account created earlier in **Active Directory Users and Computers**, right-click it, and select **Properties**.
-I then open the **Account** tab, check **User must change password at next logon**, and click **Apply**.
+In the Windows Server 2022 VM, I locate the user account created earlier in **Active Directory Users and Computers**, right-click it, and select **Reset Password**.
+I assign the user a temporary password and check the **User must change password at next logon** option before clicking **OK**.

 In the Windows 11 VM, I sign out of the current account and log back in using the temporary password.
-Windows requires the user to create a new password before continuing.
-I enter and confirm the new password, then complete the login process.
+Windows prompts me to create a new password before allowing me to sign in.
+After creating a new password, I successfully log in to the domain account.

-When creating a new user account or resetting a user's password, IT administrators often assign a temporary password and require the user to change it at the next logon.
-This helps ensure that only the account owner knows the permanent password, reducing the risk of unauthorized access to company resources and confidential information.
+Password resets are among the most common support requests handled by IT administrators.
+Administrators often assign a temporary password and require users to create a new one during their next login.
+This ensures that only the account owner knows the permanent password, reducing the risk of unauthorized access to company resources and confidential information.

 ## *Challenges*